Radial Velocity Orbital Solutions for Candidate Black Hole and Neutron Star Binary Systems in the Gaia Data Release 3 Catalog: Results

-\item{Gaia~DR3~3640889032890567040 was listed in the orbital solution catalog with a $1076\pm12$~d orbital period and a minimum secondary mass of 79.4~\msun.
+\item{Gaia~DR3~3640889032890567040 (HD~124273) was listed in the orbital solution catalog with a $1076\pm12$~d orbital period and a minimum secondary mass of 79.4~\msun.
 It was not included in the \citet{andrews22} or \citet{shahaf23} catalogs of compact object candidates; \citeauthor{andrews22} discussed and dismissed it because of a large goodness-of-fit value (although still within the range considered by \citealt{halbwachs23} to indicate reasonable fits) and large uncertainties on two of the Thiele-Innes parameters.
 Nevertheless, the unusually high secondary mass would make this an exceptionally interesting system if real, and the implied RV signal is very large and easy to test.
 We verified that this star is indeed a binary, but the derived properties bear no resemblance to those from the astrometric orbit.
-Because of a long gap in the RV data from 2023--2026, we found two solutions that are consistent with the available measurements.
-One solution has a period of $755.9^{+24.4}_{-21.1}$~d and a semi-amplitude of $K_{1} = 9.8^{+3.3}_{-1.5}$~\kms\ and the other has a period of $939.8^{+1.5}_{-1.9}$~d and a semi-amplitude of $K_{1} = 18.4^{+18.8}_{-7.1}$~\kms (see Fig.~\ref{fig:3640rvs}).
-The mass function is $f=0.061^{+0.073}_{-0.023}$~\msun\ for the shorter period orbit, corresponding to a minimum secondary mass of 0.47~\msun.
-For the longer period orbit, the minimum secondary mass is 1.30~\msun, which would require a compact object near or above the Chandrasekhar mass.
-Both of these orbits predict a radial velocity range during the time range covered by the DR3 Gaia scans of the star that is larger than the rv\_amplitude\_robust value in the catalog.
-However, for the $P=755.9$~d solution the difference is only a few \kms, whereas for the $P=939.8$~d solution the rv\_amplitude\_robust should have been $\sim10$~\kms\ or even more above the observed value.
-We therefore suggest that the shorter period solution is more likely to be correct, although additional velocities will be needed to confirm that conclusion.
-Using gaiamock \citep{elbadry_forwardmodel}, we found this orbit has a 95\% probability of being included in the DR3 binary catalog despite a possible period alias at $P=2$~yr.
+We determined a period of $781.0^{+8.7}_{-7.7}$~d and a semi-amplitude of $K_{1} = 8.2\pm0.3$~\kms (see Fig.~\ref{fig:3640rvs}).
+This orbit is consistent with the measured value of rv\_amplitude\_robust, whereas the DR3 orbit predicts a much larger amplitude.
+The mass function is $f=0.037^{+0.004}_{-0.003}$~\msun, corresponding to a minimum secondary mass of 0.38~\msun\ and suggesting an M dwarf or white dwarf companion.
+Using gaiamock \citep{elbadry_forwardmodel}, we found that this orbit has a 95\% probability of being included in the DR3 binary catalog despite a possible period alias near $P=2$~yr.
 We also calculated the RUWE for the RV orbital solution using gaiamock, which showed that the observed RUWE is significantly larger than expected.
 It is unclear what is responsible for the large astrometric perturbations seen by Gaia; perhaps an additional luminous companion is present in the system. }